Containing Health Care Costs

 Encouraging palliative hospice care, when appropriate, may help decrease use of costly, often technology-intensive, cure-directed care.

-Increased use of relatively inexpensive preventive services (eg, screening, diagnosis, and treatment of diabetes, hypertension, and hyperlipidemia; screening for breast and colon cancer) may decrease the subsequent need for expensive treatments (eg, for MI, stroke, or late-stage cancer).
-However, preventive measures may not decrease costs for a given private insurance company because savings are often not realized for many years; by that time, many patients have switched insurance plans.
-In the US, people stay with a given insurance company for an average of about 6 yr (usually determined by how often they change jobs)—too short to realize a savings via preventive care.
+Increased use of relatively inexpensive preventive services (eg, screening, diagnosis, and treatment of diabetes, hypertension, and hyperlipidemia, and screening for breast and colon cancer) may decrease the subsequent need for expensive treatments (eg, for myocardial infarction, stroke, or late-stage cancer).

 Incentives to increase the number of primary care physicians (who can often provide appropriate screening measures and help prevent complications)